Events and Retreats - 2020

 Our Supported Place fund assists people living with financial difficulty, and who are unable to meet the full costs of a retreat.
 The fund is financed by donations from other retreat participants, cancellation fees and any MIM surpluses.

 A Supported Place is granted via an application process.
 Currently, a Supported Place attracts a 30% discount off the advertised retreat cost (shared room).
 One or two supported places are available per retreat.
 If you are keen to attend an MIM retreat but are unable to financially cover the retreat cost, please email Emma on email@example.com

 Would you like to participate in a Research Study?

 MIM is currently supporting a research study on the effect of meditation on the brain.
 If you'd like to be involved please contact the Researcher directly.

 The University of Melbourne

 A research team from the Melbourne School of Psychological Science is conducting a study investigating the characteristics of individuals who are engaging in intensive contemplative practice.
 Participation involves completing an online questionnaire, before and after you go into a silent retreat.
-By participating in this research, you will go in the draw to win one of two $100 Coles-Myers gift vouchers.
-You will also be contributing to the scientific knowledge of contemplative practice.
 If you would like to learn more about the study, contact Dr Nicholas Van Dam